farling42/fvtt-numenera-compendium/README.md

 # Numenera Compendiums for the Cypher System (Numenera) game system

-This module provides a set of compendiums with provide journal entries containing page references for the types, descriptors and foci in Numenera Discovery and Numenera Destiny rulebooks.
+This module provides a set of compendiums for use with the [Cypher System game system for Foundry VTT](https://foundryvtt.com/packages/cyphersystem/).
+The compendiums provide journal entries containing page references for the types, descriptors and foci in the Numenera Discovery and Numenera Destiny rulebooks.

 As per the Fan Use Policy, no descriptive text or rules are provided in these compendiums; they contain only game terms and associated numerical values.

-In order to access the PDFs using the PDFoundry module, the journal entries for the PDFs must match the following exact spelling:
+In order to access the PDFs using the PDFoundry module, the names of the journal entries for the PDFs must match the following exact spelling:
 - Numenera Discovery
 - Numenera Destiny